Skip to main content

 How retirement income drawdown works

-When you retire, your super moves from accumulation phase into retirement phase — you draw an income from your savings while the remaining balance continues to earn investment returns.
+When you retire, your super moves from accumulation phase into retirement phase.
+You draw an income from your savings while the remaining balance continues to earn investment returns.
 The key question is whether your returns outpace your withdrawals.
 If your portfolio earns more than you draw each year, your balance may last indefinitely.
 If you draw more than you earn, your balance shrinks over time.
 A 4% annual drawdown is a widely cited starting point for a 25–30 year retirement, though actual sustainability depends on your returns, life expectancy, and whether you receive a partial Age Pension.

 The Age Pension and how it helps